 See Configure and run cron for more information about using

 You can also use a process manager such as Supervisor to monitor the status of processes.
 The manager can use the command line to restart the processes as needed.

 - Cron job

 consumers_runnerruns all defined consumers

-- Each consumer process 10000 messages and then terminate
+- Each consumer processes 1000 messages and then terminates

 Edit /app/etc/env.php file for configure cron job

 ... 'cron_consumers_runner' => array( 'cron_run' => false, 'max_messages' => 20000, 'consumers' => array( 'consumer1', 'consumer2', ) ), ...